 You Need To Use Soap & Sanitizer — But You Also Need To Tend To Your Microbiome

 We are fully in our new normal.
 And while we are here, let's discuss how we can best support our microbiome right now.
-We can't change the fact that we all need to be using antimicrobial and sanitizing products with frequency, but perhaps we can change another element of our hygiene process because a flourishing skin microbiome is part of our overall health, and it's not exactly being tended to currently.
+We can't change the fact that we all need to be using antimicrobial and sanitizing products with frequency—and have been for the last seven months—but perhaps we can change another element of our hygiene process because a flourishing skin microbiome is part of our overall health, and it's not exactly being tended to currently.

 It's a topic many doctors, derms, and various experts have started to mull over—here, we spoke with a few of them.

 Given these unprecedented and uncertain times, first and foremost keep yourself safe.
 This means listening to the recommended guidelines set out by health officials and local government, practicing smart social behaviors, wearing a mask, and keeping hygienic.

 You need to wash your hands frequently to protect yourself and limit spreading the virus.
 If you cannot wash your hands, it's smart to use a CDC-approved sanitizer instead.

 However, let's start to think about our microbiomes, too.

 A brief description of your skin microbiome: "We typically think of skin only as it relates to beauty—but it's essential to our overall health," writes physician and naturopathic doctor Kara Fitzgerald, N.D.
 "The skin microbiome, sometimes called the skin flora, is the term for the trillions of bugs that live on our skin.
 There are 1,000 different bacterial species and up to 80 different fungi species.
 Some of these are also residents of your gut microbiome."

 A few things that our skin microbiome does:

 - Helps us deal with skin infections.
 "From what we can tell, a healthy skin microbiome protects against infection in much the same way a good gut microbiome does: by crowding out overgrowth of pathogenic organisms," she says.